digime/digime-sdk-nodejs/README.md

 The digi.me private sharing platform empowers developers to make use of user data from thousands of sources in a way that fully respects a user's privacy, and whilst conforming to GDPR.
 Our consent driven solution allows you to define exactly what terms you want data by, and the user to see these completely transparently, allowing them to make an informed choice as to whether to grant consent or not.

 This SDK is a server side Node library that allows seamless authentication with the digi.me private sharing service written for JavaScript/TypeScript.

 ## Requirements

 ### Development
 - Node 10.16 or above
+- (Optional, if using TypeScript) TypeScript 3.8 or above

 ## Installation